quasis/script/README.md

 - `MAGICK_HOME` - should hold the path to the bin directory of [ImageMagick](https://imagemagick.org/script/download.php)
 - `FFMPEG_HOME` - should hold the path to the bin directory of [FFmpeg](https://ffmpeg.zeranoe.com/builds/)

+### execute.cmd

+The script chooses the proper toolchain to (optionally) compile and then execute a C/C++, JavaScript and Python source code.

+Use `execute [source]` to execute the desired source files, where `source` is the wild card mask of the desired files (defaults to `*.*`).

+The following environment variables have to be set prior to execution of the script:

+- `LLVM_HOME` - should hold the path to the bin directory of [LLVM](https://releases.llvm.org/download.html)
+- `DENO_HOME` - should hold the path to the directory of [Deno](https://github.com/denoland/deno/releases) executable
+- `PYTHON_HOME` - should hold the path to the directory of [Python](https://www.python.org/downloads/windows) executable

 ## Contributing